GuruMaps/AndroidManual/02-features.md

 **Note:** filters settings influence the appearance of track on a map and size of track while exporting, but they **do not** affect the number of recorded points.

+#### Accuracy Threshold

+Filter by the minimum accuracy of the received points.
+Points that are on the outside of the filter value will not be displayed in the track.

+**Example**: You are recording your GPS track while walking around your neighborhood and you have entered a supermarket.
+Tall walls, roofs and other obstructions can block the signal from GPS satellites and the device cannot determine your location accurately enough.
+You may enable the accuracy filter to hide GPS points if they are too far from your location.
+If the received signal has lower than the required accuracy, that points will not be displayed in the track.

+#### Distance Threshold

+Filter by the minimum distance between points of a recorded track.
+Points that are closer than the distance specified in the filter will not be displayed in the track.

+**Example**: You are recording your GPS track while jogging, then you meet a friend and stop to talk to him.
+As the GPS sends location coordinates every second, too many points will be recorded on the same spot while you are talking and too many lines of a track will be drawn.
+You may enable the distance filter to hide GPS points if they are too close to each other and get rid of unnecessary lines.

+**Note:** you can change gradient to show speed or altitude during the route by tapping button in the upper right corner.
+The point on the track is related to the speed and altitude values.

 ## Collections {#collections}

 Collections are groups of bookmarks and GPS tracks, like folders on your desktop.
 Organising items into collections makes it easy to keep your travel itineraries separate from each other.